bwilsoncc/basemap/README.md

 tiles are fast and small but Esri won't let you query them, so the project uses a Roads layer for queries.

-In summary, now we have:
+In summary, we have 5 components now:

 1. Vector Labels - the labels only, and a county boundary line, for web maps.
 2. Roads map containing two feature layers